jonlpersson/ed-latimore/site/_drafts/how-does-low-level-light-therapy-lllt-stop-hair-loss.md

 Also important is the length of time it's used each day.
 The device I own, the Revitalizer 272, has two timing options: 8 minutes a day every day or 30 minutes every other day.&nbsp;

 No matter what, this is like any other hair treatment: the best results come from consistency.
-It doesn't matter whether it's Minoxidil, Finasteride, or DHT blocking shampoo
+It doesn't matter whether it's natural treatments, Minoxidil, Oral Finasteride, topical finasteride, or using a DHT-blocking shampoo.

 If you aren't consistent, you won't get any results.&nbsp;